 New serotypes of BTV other than BTV8 emerged recently in northern Europe.
 These serotypes are of limited clinical significance and thought to be circulating at low levels.
-However, their detection emphasises the dynamic bluetongue situation in Europe and the need for sensitive tests to determine the BTV status of animals (Appendix 6).
+However, their detection and evidence of reassortment with BTV8 emphasises the dynamic bluetongue situation in Europe and the need for sensitive tests to determine the BTV status of animals (Batten et al. 2010; Hoffmann et al. 2009b) (Appendix 6).